Toby2507/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## 10-check_cycle.c, lists.h

 This is a function in C that checks if a singly linked list has a cycle in it.

+## 100-write.py

+This is a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line using the sys.write function.

+## 101-compile

+This is a script that compiles a Python script file.
+The Python file name will be stored in the environment variable $PYFILE The output filename has to be $PYFILEc (ex: export PYFILE=my_main.py => output filename: my_main.pyc)

+## 102-magic_calculation.py

+This is a Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode.